Reydeuss/competitive-programming-submissions/README.md

 Whether you’re just getting started with competitive programming or looking for additional problem-solving techniques, I hope you find this repository useful.
 Don’t hesitate to reach out if you have any feedback or questions.

 Happy coding, and may your problem-solving skills grow stronger!

----

-This updated README now includes LeetCode as part of the repository's focus and makes it clear that solutions for both platforms will be available.
-It also emphasizes responsible use of the solutions.
-Let me know if you need further adjustments!